mananahmed/cv/index.md

 `2024`

-- *Disrupted City: Walking the Pathways of Memory and History in Lahore."
-New York, NY: New Press.
+- *Disrupted City: Walking the Pathways of Memory and History in Lahore.* New York, NY: New Press.

 `2020`